muratk5n/thirdwave/en/README.md

 ---

-They produce this stuff by mixing in carbon into a clean fuel, turning it into synthetic fossil fuel (which existing engines are prepared for).
-If the carbon is captured "from the air" then putting it back through combustion does not change the overall budget.
-Cant say Im crazy about the approach, creates a path too easy to cheat.
-Just look at Volkswagen, a famous company, at huge scale, headquartered smack in the middle of Europe went ahead and cheated on its emissions.
-With synthetic fuels one day they'll just burn some coal and get its carbon, then we will be back to square one.
+They produce the neutral fuels by mixing in carbon into a clean fuel, turning it into synthetic fossil fuel which existing engines are prepared for.
+If the carbon is captured "from the air" then putting it back through combustion would not change the overall budget, voila.

+Cant say I'm crazy about the approach, creates a path too easy to cheat.
+Remember Volkswagen, a world famous company, w production at huge scale, headquartered smack in the middle of Europe still cheated on their emissions mechanism..
+With synthetic fuels one day companies might just burn some coal on the side, get its carbon, then we will be back to square one.

 "@FlySWISS and its parent company, the @lufthansa Group, have partnered with synthetic fuel group Synhelion to use its solar fuel"